 Brandon and I have a friend named Dave who keeps a handwritten journal, a separate book for each year.
 During his quiet time each morning, Dave takes out a journal from a previous year and reads that day’s journal entry.
-It gives him insight on where he was that day in history.
 On some days, he is surprised to see what progress he made, and how life changed because of something he wrote about years ago.
-Other times, he finds he is still struggling with the same issue or obstacle years later.
-Identifying those moments of insanity where he does nothing differently and expected different results gives him an opportunity to apply some future-focus on what he will do differently for the next day, week, month or year.
+Other times, he finds he is still struggling with the same obstacle years later.
+Reviewing these entries with a new perspective gives him the opportunity to apply some future-focus on what he will do differently for the next day, week, month, or year.

 3. Gain Clarity and Focus with a Daily Habit of Journaling